Born: October 6, 1906 in Philadelphia, PA, USA

 and he signed her to a $100 a week contract.

-others.
-Sheehan renegotiated her contract to $300 a week and she won the lead in Fox's
+Sheehan renegotiated her contract to $300 a week and she won the lead in Fox's production of

-production of Sunrise.
-It was to be directed by German director Frederich Wilhelm Murnau, who
+Sunrise.
+It was to be directed by German director Frederich Wilhelm Murnau, who had only recently

-had only recently come to Hollywood, and was based on a story by Hermann Sundermann called "A
+come to Hollywood, and was based on a story by Hermann Sundermann called "A Trip to Tilsit".

-Trip to Tilsit".
-Janet played a country wife whose husband (George O'Brien) falls under the spell of
+Janet played a country wife whose husband (George O'Brien) falls under the spell of a visiting woman

 The next film Janet made that year was Seventh Heaven.
 Fox had gotten the rights to film the John